VoliJS/NestedReact/examples/checklistTree/README.md

 ![Screenshot](./screenshot.png)

-54 SLOC for jsx components, 28 for the model definition.
+59 SLOC for jsx components, 28 for the model definition.

-This example demostrate several features of the NestedTypes state management.
+This example demonstrates several features of the NestedReact state management.

+- Declarative definition of mutable observable state. `static state = { element : ConstructorFunction }`.
+- Two-way data binding with advanced value links. `const links = model.linkAll( 'checked', 'name' )`.
+- Simplified React props spec. `static props = { name : ConstructorFunction, name2 : Constructor.value( defaultValue ) }`
+- Declarative `pureRender` for mutable data and value links. `static pureRender = true`.
-- Recursive definitions.
+- Recursive state definitions.
 Model can mention itself in its attribute specs, thus, it's possible to define (potentially) infinite recursive data structures.
 - Change watchers.
 It's possible to attach 'watchers' to any attribute, which would be called on value change.
 - Transactional updates.
 Any change made to the model from the watcher is being added to the current transaction, resulting in the single 'change' event per transaction.
 Look at the render count in the example - you've got one render no matter how many checkboxes was flipped.